1. AngularJS custom services

 });

-Both of the ways of defining a service function/object are valid.
-We will shortly see the difference between factory() and service() method.
-For now just keep in mind that both these apis defines a singleton service object that can be used within any controller, filter, directive etc.
+method.
+For now just keep in mind that both these apis defines a singleton service object that can be used within any controller, filter, directive etc.2.
+AngularJS Service vs Factory

 AngularJS services as already seen earlier are singleton objects.
 These objects are application wide.
 Thus a service object once created can be used within any other services or controllers etc.

 We saw there are two ways (actually four, but for sake of simplicity lets focus on 2 ways that are widely used) of defining an angularjs service.
-Using module.factory and module.service.
+Using

-module.service( 'serviceName', function );
+.module.service( 'serviceName', function );

 module.factory( 'factoryName', function );

-When declaring serviceName as an injectable argument you will be provided with an instance of the function.
-In other words new FunctionYouPassedToService().
+.
 This object instance becomes the service object that AngularJS registers and injects later to other services / controllers if required.

-When declaring factoryName as an injectable argument you will be provided with the value that is returned by invoking the function reference passed to module.factory.
+as an injectable argument you will be provided with the value that is returned by invoking the function reference passed to module.factory.

 module.service('MyService', function() {